expo/expo/packages/expo-splash-screen/README.md

 ## 💻 Installation in managed Expo projects

-Managed [managed](https://docs.expo.io/versions/latest/introduction/managed-vs-bare/) Expo projects are not supported by this unimodule at this moment.
+[Managed](https://docs.expo.io/versions/latest/introduction/managed-vs-bare/) Expo projects are not supported by this unimodule at this moment.
 In managed Expo project please fallback to `Expo.SplashScreen` module that is shipped with `expo` module.

 ## 🖥 Installation in bare React Native projects